-We regard compliance with applicable environmental regulations and the health and safety of our workforce as critical components of our overall operations.
 We strive to maintain the highest professional standards in our compliance and health and safety activities.
 Our internal operating requirements are in many instances more stringent than those imposed by regulation.
 Our compliance program has been developed for each of our waste management facilities and service centers under the direction of our corporate staff.
 The compliance and health and safety staffs are responsible for facilities permitting and regulatory compliance, health and safety, field safety, compliance training, transportation compliance, and related record keeping.
 To ensure the effectiveness of our regulatory compliance program, our Compliance organization monitors daily operational activities and issues a monthly report to senior management concerning the status of environmental compliance and health and safety programs.
 We also have an Environmental Health and Safety (EHS) Compliance Internal Audit Program designed to identify any weaknesses or opportunities for improvement in our ongoing compliance programs.
 We also perform periodic audits and inspections of the disposal facilities of other firms utilized by us.